qhoste/customskins/README.md

 # Custom skins
 Custom skins made by qhoste.
 We are back!!
+Join server for requests and updates at discord.gg/4Qu5AsmMgE

 # How to use custom skins?
 https://lcsmanager.com/how-to-use/